reelyactive/javascript-dsp-examples/README.md

     npm run velocityoverall

 The velocity overall is calculated as follows:
-- Application of Hann window to time series using hannWindow(samples)
+- Application of Hann window to time series using `hannWindow(samples)`
-- Conversion to frequency domain using fft(samples, samplingRate)
+- Conversion to frequency domain using `fft(samples, samplingRate)`
 - Integration over each frequency bin to obtain velocities
-- RMS of velocities divided by square root of Hann noise bandwidth
+- RMS of velocities using `rms(values)` divided by square root of Hann noise bandwidth

 Assuming acceleration samples are in m/s2 and the samplingRate is in Hz, the velocity overall will be in m/s.
-Edit the parameters in `bin/velocityoverall` to test different scenarios.
+Edit the parameters in __bin/velocityoverall__ to test different scenarios.

 utils.js